fdesjardins/bunyan-sql-stream/readme.md

 - SQLite3
 - Oracle

 The stream maps the default Bunyan log fields to table columns and also stores the entire log message.
-Depending on your database, it will attempt to store the message in a `json` column type.
+Depending on your database's capabilities, it will attempt to store the message in a `json`, `jsonb`, or text column type.

 ## Installation